viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 Terraform can import existing infrastructure resources.
 This functionality lets you bring existing resources under Terraform management.

 1. Create a resource manually for the security group with the inbound rules i.e http, https, ssh etc.
-2. Added the terraform configuration with the import rules
+2. Added the terraform configuration with the import block or we can use `terraform import `command to import the existing resources into Terraform.

 ```bash
 import {